 Adaptational Villainy: Unlike in the visual novel, in the anime he doesn't try to protect Moeka from the fallout.
 He kills her himself before committing suicide.

-Bald of Awesome: With his physique and shaved head, he's definitely designed to the manly look.
+Bald of Awesome: With his physique and shaved head, he's definitely designed to have a manly look.

 Bruiser with a Soft Center: He's big, irritable and threatens Okabe frequently, but he cherishes his daughter and actually likes Okabe.